 Guided projects.
 Enable team members to learn through hands-on research projects.
 Subdivide each project into benchmarks, and have them consult knowledge docs to meet each benchmark.

 Onboarding newsletters.
 On a weekly basis, repurpose some of the information in the knowledge docs into a newsletter.
 You can provide additional reading on the topic to encourage team members to learn more than what’s in the docs.

 However you choose to engage new team members, make sure that everything always points them back to the knowledge base, so they feel comfortable using it as a resource on a daily basis.

 Increase the Fluidity of New Knowledge

-The marketing environment is constantly changing, so the best marketers are obsessive about running experiments.
+The marketing environment is constantly changing, and so are marketing tools therefore the best marketers are obsessed with running experiments.
 They do research, seek out opportunities to innovative, and test their hypothesis.
 This can be as big as rolling out a $3000/mo AdWords campaign, or as small as A/B testing headlines.
 When you interact with everyone in the company on a daily basis, it’s easy to exchange learnings and work through big problems together.
 As the company grows, the proportion of people you interact with shrinks—so team members lose the ability to learn from all their peers.
 Knowledge is stuck within 2- or 3-person silos, causing repeat work and creating friction between team members who make conclusions based on different experiences.